Avinash174/firebasedemo/README.md

-# firebasedemo
+# FirebaseDemo

-A new Flutter project.
+A New Flutter Firebase Project.

 ## Getting Started